 You’re not the only who's unsure if those sniffles could mean something worse.

 Before the COVID-19 pandemic, waking up with the sniffles or a cough meant you probably caught a cold, or at worst, the flu.

-Nowadays, those symptoms could mean you’ve joined the nearly 43 million other Americans who’ve contracted COVID-19.
+Nowadays, those symptoms could mean you’ve joined the more than 50 million Americans who’ve contracted COVID-19.

 Omai Garner, PhD, director of clinical microbiology for UCLA Health, had these same concerns when he woke up one recent morning with a stuffy nose.

 Dr. Garner has been at the forefront of COVID-19 testing research since the pandemic started.
 When his respiratory symptoms surfaced, he immediately wondered: “Is it a cold or COVID?”